trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 ### dashboard

 Configuration options for the [Truffle Dashboard](/docs/truffle/getting-started/using-the-truffle-dashboard.html).
-These options will be used when running `truffle dashboard` inside the project directory and these details will be used for the builtin "dashboard" network.
+These options will be used when running `truffle dashboard` inside the project directory and these details will be used for the built in "dashboard" network.

 Example: